 You goal here is to just notice or witness without resistance or judgment.

 Do not worry that acknowledging how you feel will attract negativity to you.
-Ignoring and suppressing damaged emotions only gives more energy to them.
-Looking at your feelings honestly, shifting your beliefs, and disarming the triggers does allow you to shift to more positive thoughts for real.
+Ignoring and suppressing your thoughts fuels them.
+Examining your feelings honestly, shifting your beliefs, and disarming the triggers does allow you to shift to more positive thoughts for real.

-In order to heal, you have to fee the energy, or sensations in your body.
-They cannot harm you.
-Locate where the feeling is most intense and witness the sensation with loving awareness for thirty seconds to a minute.
+In order to heal damaged emotions, you have to feel the energy, or sensations in your body.
+Don' worry, they cannot harm you.
+Locate the most intensity and witness the sensation with loving awareness for thirty seconds to a minute.

-Be with the feeling without trying to do anything to it or analyzing it.
+Stay with it without trying to do anything to it or analyzing it.
 Note any beliefs, emotions and thinking patterns that show up, whether true or not, then return your attention to the sensation.

-What emotional memories, beliefs or feelings came up in step two?
+What memories, beliefs or feelings came up in step two?
 If you started the process with an event in mind that's fine, too.
 If you don't know, take a guess.
-You will probably be right on, and if not, that memory may allow you to open the door to the core event later on.
+You will probably be right, and if not, that memory may allow you to open the door to the core event later on.
 If there are several related events, choose the earliest one.
-An event with an intensity of five to seven is a good one to learn the process with.
+An event with an intensity of five to seven is a good one to start with.

 Be a detective.
 Some memories are just a thought away.
 Others are buried so deeply that you forgot they ever happened.
-Still they are there triggering painful emotions you do not understand.
+Still they are there triggering painful feelings you do not understand.

-Once you have identified a trigger, give your feelings a voice.
+Once you have identified a trigger, give it a voice.
 Cuss and yell if you want to.
 Do not censor your words.
-Let it out until you feel complete.
+Let it out completely.
+Even exaggerate it.
 Take all the time you need.
 If you prefer to write, do so, but do not keep this paper.
-Burning it at the end of your healing process feels cleansing and freeing.
+Burn it as a symbol of cleansing and freeing yourself.

 This step is optional, but can help you gain great insights about yourself.
-Learning how holding onto emotional baggage has helped you, can be healing.
+Learning why and how your emotional baggage has helped you, can be restorative.

 For example, At ten years old, I became afraid of speaking in front of people thanks to months of cruel teasing in my new school.
-That was a new, painful, scary experience for me.
+Being tormented was a new, painful, scary experience for me.
 This fear, although much improved, is still with me.

-One way it helped me is that I learned to protect myself emotionally by shutting down at will.
-Although this defense sometimes inhibits me when I want to speak up, it has saved me untold grief when speaking up would have made a situation worse.
-Because I still have difficulty speaking up with ease, it has led me to continue exploring and healing other ways I was emotionally abused, and to raise my awareness when I cross the line.
+One way it helped me is that I learned to protect myself emotionally by being able to shut down at will.
+Although this defense may inhibit me when I want to speak up, it has saved me untold grief when speaking up would have made a situation worse.
+Because I still have difficulty expressing myself verbally with ease, I have evolved as a writer, and have chosen to explore and mend other abusive experiences.
 I am learning to forgive, see other perspectives, feel compassion even when it is not 'deserved', to heal strained relationships, and when to walk away and stay away.
-I learned to write as a way of expressing myself and to facilitate healing for damaged emotions for myself and others.
 For better or worse, that event played a role in shaping who I am today.

 Even though you can see how charged emotional memories shaped you and helped you adapt as a child, chances are they are limiting you as an adult today.
-Most likely, you will be healthier, happier and more empowered without them.
-There are many effective healing for damaged emotions techniques.
+Most likely, you will be healthier, happier and more empowered if you neutralize their negative charge.
+There are many effective tips and techniques that offer healing for damaged emotions and unhealthy thought patterns.

 Sometimes, just acknowledging your thoughts and relaxing into the emotion, or fully expressing it, as shown in the above steps, is all you need to do.
 Other times, healing for damaged emotions requires persistence, help from a professional and/or the aid of releasing techniques.
-Healing for damaged emotions techniques can help you make short work of even long-standing emotional baggage and the limiting beliefs that are often behind them.
+Techniques for dealing with emotional pain and negativity can help you make short work of even long-standing emotional baggage and the limiting beliefs that are often behind them.